RanRhoads84/debgpt7.8-with-vectorDB/README.md

   server.
 For instance, by specifying `--openai_base_url`, you can switch to a different service provider than the default OpenAI API server.

+* `llamafile`: Connects with a llamafile (single-file LLM distribution).
+  See https://github.com/Mozilla-Ocho/llamafile for more information.
+  This is an alias to `openai` (they use the same communication protocol).

 * `zmq`: Connects with the built-in ZMQ backend.
   The ZMQ backend is provided for self-hosted LLM inference server.
 This implementation is very light weight, and not compatible with the OpenAI API.